ARVA Evo5 Review

 Value

 The Evo5 is one of the better-priced beacons on the market.
-While it was a contender for our high value award, it lost out to the Backcountry Access Tracker S, which was just a little faster, consistently offered better precision in the bracketing stage, and was a little cheaper.
-The Evo5 did have its advantages — it offered slightly better range and an easier-to-use flagging/marking function, especially if there were more than two signals.
+While it was a contender for our high-value award, it lost out to the Backcountry Access Tracker S, which was just a little faster, consistently offered better precision in the bracketing stage, and was a little cheaper.
+The Evo5 does have its advantages — it offers slightly better range and an easier-to-use flagging/marking function, especially if there are more than two signals.

 Conclusion

 The Arva Evo5 is an intuitive, simple-to-use beacon.
 We liked the flagging/marking function, and it comes in at a strong price point.
-It lost out on the award to the BCA Tracker S, which didn't have as easy to understand multiple burials or as good of a range.
-It was also faster and consistently more precise in the bracketing stage.
 It remains a solid, well-rounded beacon that will perform well for beginners and seasoned backcountry travelers.